logo

 Projected Job Growth

-Radiologic tech employment in Ohio is projected to increase by 5.2% in the decade ending in 2028, with 500 projected annual job openings per year (including replacements).5 This is somewhat lower than the projected national job growth rate of 9% for rad techs over the same time period.5 With an estimated 8,280 radiologic technologists and technicians employed in the state, job prospects are stable for aspiring radiology techs in Ohio.6 On average, Ohio radiologic technologists and technicians earn $60,890 a year.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
-Well-known hospitals and medical centers that hire radiologic technologists in Ohio include Cleveland Clinic, University Hospitals Case Medical Center, Ohio State University Wexner Medical Center, Grant Medical Center, Christ Hospital, Riverside Methodist Hospital, Akron General Medical Center, St. Elizabeth Health Center, Metro Health Medical Center, and Miami Valley Hospital.
-Radiology technologists and technicians in Ohio can also consider job opportunities at smaller imaging centers such as Advantage Diagnostics, Beavercreek Medical Imaging, Brunswick Radiology, Kent Imaging, and Northern Ohio Imaging Center.
+Radiologic tech employment in Ohio is projected to increase by 6.4% in the decade ending in 2030, with 710 projected annual job openings per year (including replacements).5 This is somewhat lower than the projected national job growth rate of 8.6% for rad techs over the same time period.5 With an estimated 10,130 radiologic technologists and technicians employed in the state, job prospects are expected to be stable for radiology techs in Ohio.6 On average, Ohio radiologic technologists and technicians earn $64,300 per year.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
+Well-known hospitals and medical centers that hire radiologic technologists in Ohio include Cleveland Clinic, University Hospitals Case Medical Center, and Ohio State University Wexner Medical Center.
+Radiology technologists and technicians in Ohio can also consider job opportunities at local and regional imaging centers such as Advantage Diagnostics, Premier Health, Kent Imaging, and Mercy Health.

 Ohio Radiologic Technologist Salary by Metro Area